-Well, of course there are obvious aspects to your brand: things like your logo, your slogan, product packaging, etc. These are elements that are actively designed to be presented openly, to be given to the public specifically to answer the question, “who is your company?”
+Well, of course, there are obvious aspects to your brand: things like your logo, your slogan, product packaging, etc. These are elements that are actively designed to be presented openly, to be given to the public specifically to answer the question, “who is your company?”
 (Note, this is not the same as the advertising material that says what your company does.)
 Press releases, charity sponsorships, participation in online discussions – all of these actions go outside of your company to influence its image.

 Now, I’m not talking about anything as sinister as flashing subliminal messages at the beginning of a movie to invoke a desire for popcorn.
 When a restaurant demands a certain level of grooming and decorum from its servers, that’s branding and the patrons notice.
 When a fancy hotel leaves a mint on your pillow, that’s branding.
-When a company’s service staff goes above and beyond, that’s branding.
+Finally, when a company’s service staff goes above and beyond, you guessed it, that’s branding.
 Even the cleanliness and repair of the parking lot will affect a business’s image in your mind.
 Don’t forget about subconscious influences, either, like the colors on your website, or the layout of products in your store.
 What’s great, though, is that many of these little details are easy and – better yet – inexpensive to implement.

 The point is, it never hurts to reevaluate your approach to creating your company’s brand.
 You’ve heard it suggested that you should “think globally, act locally.”
 That goes for branding as well, so be sure to think inside the box.
-While you’re at it, consider getting input from someone external to your company; give our experts a call, and they can help provide your company with that outsider’s perspective you need.
+While you’re at it, consider getting input from someone external to your company.
+Give our experts a call, and they can help provide your company with that outsider’s perspective you need.